-- Q. (Comment) Using an open wood fire for cooking and volatilization of mercury is a bad idea.
-GGMC should inspect Brazilian dredging operations, which are losing 80 % of their mercury due to its use in sluice boxes, pits and as a result of amalgamation techniques. - A. Environmental Division is a young division and has difficulty reaching all areas.
-The commenter was thanked for his information. - Q. The amount of gold production mentioned in the 90's was 800,000 ounces.
+- Q. (comment) Using an open wood fire for cooking and volatilization of mercury is a bad idea.
+GGMC should inspect Brazilian dredging operations, which are losing 80 % of their mercury due to it's use in sluice boxes, pits and as a result of amalgamation techniques.
+A. GGMC is a young department and has difficulty reaching all areas.
+The commenter was thanked for his information. - Q. The amount of gold mentioned in the 90's was 800,000 ounces.
 Does this include Omai?
-A. No, it is a summary for the decade without Omai.
+A. No, it is a summary without Omai for the decade.